-We always get calls and emails from our hosts regarding holes being filled.
-We know it can be very disappointing when the bees don’t fill many holes, but we want to reassure you that you’ve still impacted solitary bee populations and helped your habitat.
+We know it can be very disappointing when your mason bees don’t fill many holes, but we want to reassure you that you’ve still impacted solitary bee populations and helped your habitat.
+The success of our program starts as soon as you release solitary bees back out into the environment.
 Since solitary bees are such incredible pollinators, when you released them into your yard you helped create a healthier ecosystem by strengthening your trees and flowers that will provide cleaner air, stabilize soils and support other wildlife.
-You’ve also helped grow the local population of solitary bees, which are commonly eliminated or reduced from urban areas as they are being develop.
+You’ve also helped grow the local population of solitary bees, which are commonly eliminated or reduced from urban areas as they are being developed.

 This year has been noticeably different than previous years in production of holes being plugged and visible mason bee activity around nesting blocks.
 Unfortunately, our spring weather played a huge factor with not only our mason bees, but flowering trees that bloom in early spring and rely on pollination.
 This unfortunate process is called phenological mismatch, which is where the time trees and plant blooms don’t match up with the emergence of pollinators.
 Plants receive less pollination and pollinators don’t get enough food, really not a great situation to be in.
 Mother nature has been very harsh on us this past year with freezes and heat waves, as well as random jumps and dips in temperature which throws off a lot of plant bloom timing.
 It’s a tough thing to deal with and we expect that it’ll only get worse as the years go by as our climate and weather continues to change.
 When it comes to all plants, native or non-native, they may adapt to survive where they’re planted, but their circadian clock will always take cues from the temperature.